Duration of Status:

 Duration of status includes meeting the J-1 student requirements and meeting the regulations during:

 - The time when the student is pursuing a full course of study and making normal progress toward completing the student's particular academic program (degree or non-degree); and

 - The time when the student may be working in authorized "academic training" after completing his or her studies.

-When the student arrives in the U.S., either at the airport or another port of entry, US Customs and Immigration agents grant duration of status to J-l students by entering the date of arrival in the U.S. and the notation "D/S" (Duration of Status) in the upper right corners of the following two documents: 1. the Form DS-2019 you used to obtain your visa; 2. the Form I-94, Arrival and Departure Record, that is given at the border or by the airlines before landing in the U.S.
+When the student arrives in the U.S., either at the airport or another port of entry, US Customs and Border Protection agents grant duration of status to J-l students by entering the date of arrival in the U.S. and the notation "D/S" (Duration of Status) on the following documents: 1. in the passport, usually near the entry visa; 2. on the Form I-94 Admissions Record; (See I-94 Process) and 3. sometimes on the DS 2019 form.

 Although DS-2019 Forms are generally issued for the length of the academic program, some students complete their program of study sooner, within the 9-month academic year.
 Other students need additional time to complete their studies beyond the program end date indicated on the DS-2019.
 In this case an extension of the DS-2019 may be possible if you are continuing as a student in the same or a similar educational activity.

 Please note that extensions must be requested and approved through the ISSC at least 30 days before the end date on the current DS-2019.
 If a student fails to request a Program Extension before his or her current DS-2019 expires, the student will not be eligible for the extension and may have to file for reinstatement with the Department of State.